nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `[name]` is a term found in the names of the contacts you wish to find.

 <div markdown="span" class="alert alert-secondary">:information_source: **Note:**
-Using the find command will update the filter status to "Filter by: name".
+Using the find command will update the filter status to `Filter by: name`.
 The find command will also override a filter command if you used it, and vice versa.
 </div>

 Example usage: